elatov/elatov.github.io/_posts/2012-11-30-presenting-a-lun-from-a-netapp-fas-3240-arrya-to-an-esxi-5-0-host-running-on-a-cisco-ucs-b200-blade.md

 ## Creating an iGroup on NetAPP

 Now we need to create an *igroup* (initiator group) and map the LUN to it.
 This will contain a list of WWNs allowed to connect to this LUN.
-First let&#8217;s check the Array HBAs:
+First let's check the Array HBAs:

     p1-3240cl1-2> fcp show adapter
     Slot:                    2a